Irish Ploughman’s Lunch for St. Patrick’s Day

 What’s A Ploughman’s Lunch?

 A traditional ploughman’s lunch is served all over the UK.
-It’s real pub grub and was made popular in the 1950’s when the cheese board popularized it to help with cheese sales.
-It usually consists of some cheese, bread, and meat, sometimes hard boiled eggs, and condiments, sometimes a bit of fruit or salad.
+It’s real pub grub.
+Some say it was made popular in the 1950’s in Britain when the cheese bureau at the time popularized it to help with cheese sales.
+Other's say it was the milk marketing board in the 1960 in a campaign to promote cheese.

 We’ve put a fun Irish twist on ours with some special Irish ingredients, making it the perfect meal for celebrating St. Patrick’s Day with friends.